DemirTonchev/demirtonchev.github.io/_posts/2023-11-19-docker-with-micromamba.md

 ---
 layout: post
 title: "Using docker and mamba without tears"
+categories: MLeng
-categories: mamba, docker
+tags: mamba docker
+author:
+- Me
 ---

-# Using docker and mamba without tears
 If you are here, you probably know what conda is (open-source package management system and environment management system).
 This means that you can use it to create virtual _environments_ and install packages within, also conda will take care of interdependencies of the packages.
 If a package is not available on conda channels you can use pip to install packages.

 So I would say conda(miniconda3) is good but I recommend againts it - if you dont want to look at a terminal spinner for hours(If you ever experienced a painfully slow install with conda you will know.) you should use [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).